 UNDP has improved standards for programme planning and quality assurance, and a robust process for programme appraisal.
 Country Programme Documents show better targeting of resources.
 Data is used more rigorously to inform programming, and new quality standards for projects have been rolled out.

 UNDP is today a leaner and more efficient organization, operating even closer to the field.
 UNDP’s new structure reflects a staff reduction of 12 percent at headquarters and regional levels.
 We have also moved a further 20 percent of staff from New York to regional hubs to strengthen our support to country offices.

 For two consecutive years, the Aid Transparency Index has recognized UNDP as the most transparent development agency in the world, while AidData (2015) names UNDP among the development partners that communicate most frequently with host government counterparts.
 We have put in place an open data platform that enables wide global usage of data.
-More details of UNDP’s activities, budgets and results are being published than ever before on open.undp.org, covering 4,743 projects in 155 countries and territories.
+More details of UNDP’s activities, budgets and results are being published than ever before on open.undp.org, covering more than 4,000 projects in 155 countries and territories.

 As of 1 January 2015, UNDP adopted mandatory Social and Environmental Standards for all of its projects and programmes.
 These standards will strengthen UNDP’s efforts for increased quality in its programmes and ensure social and environmental benefits for the people we serve.

 UNDP is guided by the United Nations Development Group’s common approach implementing the SDGs, called MAPS, or Mainstreaming, Acceleration, and Policy Support.

 Adequate levels of Core Resources and lightly earmarked funds are essential for UNDP to carry out its mandate and to coordinate UN system support to help countries “land” the SDGs.
 With about US$5 billion in voluntary contributions annually, UNDP remains a partner of choice and passes the “market test” in an environment in which partners can choose from many organizations to work with.